dispatchrun/wzprof/README.md

 profiles remains a difficult task, especially due to features like JIT compilation.

-`pprof` is the de-factor standard profiling tool for Go programs, and offers some of the simplest and quickest ways to gather insight into the performance of an application.
+`pprof` is the de-facto standard profiling tool for Go programs, and offers some of the simplest and quickest ways to gather insight into the performance of an application.